tadeeo/cs337_proj_2/README.md

 https://www.allrecipes.com/recipe/218091/classic-and-simple-meat-lasagna/

 #### Queries
-- “Show me the ingredients list.”
+- "first step"
+- “back”
+- “next”
-- "Display the recipe"
+- “Repeat”

-- “Go back one step.”
+**At step1:**
-- “Go to the next step.”
+- "what is the temperature for oven"
-- “Repeat please.”
-- “Take me to the first step.”
-- “What’s next?”
-- “What was that again?”

-**At step 2:**
+**At step 3:**
-- “How much salt do I need?”
+- "how much of that?"
-- “What temperature should the oven be?”
-- “How long do I boil it?”
-- “When is it done?”

 **At step 4:**
 - "What can I use instead of pepper?"
-- “What is a skillet?”
+- “What is skillet?”
+- "how much of that"

 **At step 5:**
 - "How do I mix?"